KenWeTech/Book-to-CBZ-Converter/README.md

 #### Windows

 1. Navigate to the `get_deps` folder in your terminal or file explorer.
 2. Run the `install_dependencies.cmd` script.
 This script will first check for Python and optionally try to install it using Winget if not found.
-Then, it will guide you through running `install_dependencies_p1.py` and `install_dependencies_p2.py` to install the required Python packages and attempt to install Calibre and ImageMagick using Winget.
+Then, it will guide you through running `install_dependencies_p1.py` and `install_dependencies_p2.py` to install the required Python packages and attempt to install Calibre, ImageMagick, and Ghostscript.
+For Ghostscript, if Chocolatey is not present, the script will offer to install it using Winget.

 #### macOS and Linux (and Windows)